BTIG Maintains FIGS (FIGS) Buy Recommendation

 What is the Fund Sentiment?

-There are 367 funds or institutions reporting positions in FIGS. This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to FIGS is 0.11%, an increase of 4.69%.
-Total shares owned by institutions decreased in the last three months by 2.13% to 182,082K shares.
-The put/call ratio of FIGS is 0.07, indicating a bullish outlook.
+There are 369 funds or institutions reporting positions in FIGS. This is an increase of 5 owner(s) or 1.37% in the last quarter.
+Average portfolio weight of all funds dedicated to FIGS is 0.10%, an increase of 3.54%.
+Total shares owned by institutions increased in the last three months by 3.29% to 184,322K shares.
+The put/call ratio of FIGS is 0.09, indicating a bullish outlook.

 What are Other Shareholders Doing?